pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 909 Free Day

+After having some difficult days and a lot fo work I have relaxed a little this day I have coded a little, but the desire to code has continued with me all day, guys after spending twenty hours coding take a break.

 ##### Day 904 Having A Hard Time

 I have had a couple of bad days at work, I seem to take a long time to solve the problems, I don't like at all to fix one thing but another one has an error, I need to take it easy and see all possible options.